-Maintaining Our Focus on Large-scale, Long-term Relationships

-We expect to maintain our focus on large-scale, long-term client relationships.
-We believe there are significant opportunities for additional growth with our existing clients, and we seek to expand these relationships by increasing the depth and breadth of the services we provide.
+Maintaining Our Focus on Large-scale, Long-term Relationships relationships by increasing the depth and breadth of the services we provide.
 This strategy should allow us to use our in-depth client-specific knowledge to provide more fully integrated BPO services and develop closer relationships with our clients.
 Working with a small number of large-scale, long-term relationships also allows us to focus on quality and to devote the time and resources necessary to provide savings and process improvements and fully satisfy the needs of our clients.